JadeOfMaar/KSP-TheSpice/tasks.md

 # Dev Tasks
-## The Spice v0.7.0
+## The Spice v0.7.2

 ### Things to do
-* Test warp drives with new warp module
+* Test/fix skill requirement on warp drives
-* Develop science aspect
+* Replace these parts: drills, scanner, multi-experiment
-* Fix texture issue with kPad
+* Retexture Mk2 engine
-* Repaint everything
+* Close the case with antenna parts (To assimilate better/smaller ones; finish off the current ones; or delete them all?)

 ### Things done